wescc-dev/gogo/README.md

 An effective Gopher server written in Go by Wes C.

+## LICENSE

+GoGopher is provided under the MIT License.
+See the [LICENSE](LICENSE) file including in this repository.

 ## Build and Run

 1. Install the latest Go SDK from https://golang.com